Revealing Photos Shed Light on Mystery

 Genealogy records show Jesse’s father, Robert Sallee James’ brother, John James had a son named Robert Woodson James.
 He took the name Jesse, as one of 72 aliases he used in his lifetime.

-Those who subscribe to the J. Frank Dalton figure as Jesse James will be pleased to see him here in outlaw attire.
+Those who subscribe to the J. Frank Dalton figure as Jesse James will be pleased to see him here in signature black attire.
 The black guns, gloves, coat and hat make for an imposing look of ferocity.
 The stone cold look in his eyes is indicative of his signature kill, which was to shoot a man over the left eye.